-The frontend web application graphical user interface is built using HTML, CSS, JavaScript, Templates (driven by Python code), and Flask so that multiple users can access it simultaneously and be able to navigate pages with the correct information as expected.
-The frontend GUI receives and displays the feedback from the critiquer server after a student submits code to be analyzed.
+The frontend web application's graphical user interface is built using HTML, CSS, JavaScript, Jinja, Bootstrap, Popper, and Flask so that multiple users can access it simultaneously and navigate pages with the correct information as expected.
+Users use the frontend web application to interact with the backend database, meaning that users should not be directly accessing the database under normal usage.
+For instance, the frontend GUI receives and displays the feedback from the critiquer server after a student submits code to be analyzed.
+As another example, Fig. 4 shows the Instructor Home Page, the first page displayed after an instructor logs into the website.
+From this screen, an instructor can access all of the necessary functionality that they need.